NGC 5238: Appearance

 As it appears to us, NGC 5238 is tilted at an inclination of 39°.
-This 2013 estimate follows previous estimates of 30° in 1987, 37 ± 5° in 1992, and 47° in 1999 In the Spitzer 3.6 µm band, the semimajor axis of its angular size is 64.4", with an ellipticity of 0.201.
+This 2013 estimate follows previous estimates of 30° in 1987, 37 ± 5° in 1992, and 47° in 1999 In the Spitzer 3.6 μm band, the semimajor axis of its angular size is 64.4", with an ellipticity of 0.201.

+NGC 5238 has two stellar streams: one umbrella-shaped one to its north, and another sparser overdensity of stars to its south.

 Distance

 The distance estimate to NGC 5238 has been brought down considerably since first calculated.
 The first published distance estimate was 7 Mpc, derived using redshift.
 This remained the predominant estimate until 1996, when the distance was found to be much less, estimated at 5.18 Mpc.
 Subsequently, using spectral data from the HI 21cm line, the distance was calculated to be 4.7 Mpc in 1999, although an updated HI study found a slightly higher value at 5.20 Mpc in 2002.
 Five years later, in 2007, the distance estimate was lowered even further to 4.50 Mpc, extremely close to today's accepted value.

 One way to determine distance unambiguously is by standard candles.
 The tip of the red giant branch is such a method; every galaxy's brightest red giant stars must have exactly the same known luminosity.
 When combined with corrections for interstellar reddening, this allows for accurate determination of a galaxy's distance.
 By 2009, a Hubble Space Telescope image of NGC 5238 had become available, resolving the individual stars within the galaxy.
 Using this method, the distance modulus was calculated at 28.27 magnitudes, corresponding to a distance of 4.51 Mpc, today's accepted value.